tvdboom/ATOM/docs_sources/api/data_cleaning/pruner.md

 <p>
 <strong>max_sigma: int or float, optional (default=3)</strong><br>
 Maximum allowed standard deviations from the mean of the column.
 If more, it is considered an outlier.
-Only if strategy="z-score".
+Only if strategy="zscore".
 </p>
 <p>
 <strong>include_target: bool, optional (default=False)</strong><br>
 Whether to include the target column in the search for outliers.
 This can be useful for regression tasks.
-Only if strategy="z-score".
+Only if strategy="zscore".
 </p>
 <strong>verbose: int, optional (default=0)</strong><br>
 Verbosity level of the class.
 Possible values are: